Last revised: June 15, 2022.

 Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

-Day 8 – From Fox Bay CS920 To CS723 W of Whitefish Bay
+Day 8 – From Fox Bay CS726 To CS804 W of Whitefish Bay

-- weather: a drizzly morning with some sun in the afternoon; a strong wind (20+ km) from the WSW
+- Weather: a drizzly morning with some sun in the afternoon; a strong wind (25+ km) from the WSW

-- campsite: CS723 – good shelter for 1 x 4-person; possible for 2-3 x 2- person tents; on the cross channel side of the delta; there is room for more, depending on how fussy you are for a ‘flat’ or sheltered spot.
+- Campsite: CS804 (old #723) – good shelter for 1 x 4-person; possible for 2-3 x 2- person tents; on the cross-channel side of the delta; there is room for more, depending on how fussy you are for a ‘flat’ or sheltered spot.

 - NRC topo sheet: Key Harbour 041 H 15

 The crossing at its shortest (i.e. from Cantin Point to Tarpot Island) is 1.7 kilometers.
-There are a number of smaller rocks and shoals that can shorten this distance a bit.
-Given the 25 km./hr. wind and the waves, even a half-hour in an open canoe to do the crossing was taking a needless risk.
-There certainly wouldn’t be any passers-by to help if things went south!
+There are some smaller rocks and shoals that shorten this distance to about a kilometer.
+Given the 25 km.+/hr. wind and the waves, even a half-hour in an open canoe to do the crossing was taking a needless risk.
+There certainly wouldn’t be any passers-by to help!

 So – a new goal!
-Instead of a couple of days out on the Bustards, we’d aim for the westernmost campsite in the Park and make use of the many islands en route to provide us with some shelter from the wind.
-As we headed west from CS920 in Fox Bay, we made a point of paddling past the abandoned Georgian Bay Fishing Camp.
+Instead of a couple of days out on the Bustards, we’d aim for the westernmost campsite in the Park and use the many islands en route to provide us with some shelter from the wind.
+As we headed west from CS920 in Fox Bay, we paddled past the abandoned Georgian Bay Fishing Camp.

-In September 2017 we had paddled by Dock Island just a half-kilometer NE of the Fishing Camp.
-Sitting on the south shore of Dock island was a dock and I made a wrong connection between the two.
-A reader of that post did write to let me know that the dock actually belonged to the Fishing Camp and had drifted across.
+In September 2017, we had paddled by Dock Island just a half-kilometer NE of the Fishing Camp.
+Sitting on the south shore of Dock island was a dock, and I made a wrong connection between the dock and the island’s name.
+A reader of that post (see here) did email me that the dock actually belonged to the Fishing Camp and had drifted across.

 Our brief paddle visit along the Fishing Camp shoreline brought home the transient nature of all things.
 If time itself is not the ultimate destroyer, then a changing culture and different notions of leisure time make casualties of things like fishing camps and, I hate to say it, wilderness canoe tripping and camping!
-Other than maybe ten fishing boats we saw no one on our ten-day trip down the French and across the delta!
-Maybe parks need to provide free wi-fi and more designated selfie viewpoint spots to lure potential users in!
+Other than maybe ten fishing boats, we saw no one on our ten-day trip down the French and across the delta!

-We would spend the next hour and a half dealing with a strong WSW wind by deking behind a string of islands and making our way along the Georgian Bay coast to the French River’s Main Channel at Bluff Point.
-The reward: 5.5 km. of forward progress!
+We would spend the next hour and a half dealing with a strong WSW wind by deking behind a string of islands and making our way along the Georgian Bay coast to the bottom of the French River’s Main Outlet at Bluff Point.
+The reward: 5.5 km. of forward movement!

-Crossing the Main Channel to the west side. we took advantage of the protected passage provided by the long narrow islands which run parallel to King’s Island.
-Once past Sand Bay, a couple of times we got blown into bays that looked like channels.
-By 1 p.m. we were just west of Whitefish Bay and at CS723.
+Crossing the Main Outlet to the west side, we took advantage of the protected passage provided by the long narrow islands which run parallel to King’s Island.
+Once past Sand Bay, a couple of times, we got blown into bays that looked like channels.
+By 1 p.m., we were just west of Whitefish Bay and at CS804 (old #723).

 We have used this site before and like the tucked-in and sheltered nature of the tent site combined with the easy walk to the exposed shore of Georgian Bay.
 Thanks to this year’s high water, that walk was much shorter than it was two years ago!
 The wind continued to blow hard all afternoon.